mateuszlewko/lang-compiler/README.md

 *Lang* is a functional programming language based on [Ocaml](https://ocaml.org/) and [F#](http://fsharp.org/). *Langc* is a [LLVM](https://llvm.org/) compiler for this language (written in [Ocaml](https://ocaml.org/)).

-This is a work in progress.
+*This is a work in progress, although usable version is already available.*

 ## Language features